Mark Billingsley

 • Germantown Reserve Police Officer, 2000-2006

-A graduate of Christian Brothers High School, Mark holds a Bachelor’s degree from the University of Memphis.
-He is completing a Master of Arts degree in Leadership and Public Service from Lipscomb University.
+A graduate of Christian Brothers High School, Mark holds a Bachelor’s degree from the University of Memphis and a Master of Arts degree in Leadership and Public Service from Lipscomb University.

 Mark has been recognized for his leadership in our community with numerous awards, including: